sunnatTuychiyev/Mazzaly_backend/README.md

 ## Authenticated Requests

-Include the JWT access token in the `Authorization` header using the `Bearer` prefix.
+Include the JWT access token in the `Authorization` header.
+The token may be provided either with or without the `Bearer` prefix.
 The recipe list endpoint automatically filters by the user's active subscription so no `subscription_plan` query parameter is needed:

 ```bash